Clery Act & Crime Reporting

 How to report with the Online Campus Security Authority Report Form

 A report must be submitted when a person reports a crime to any CSA if the crime occurred in reportable locations defined by the Clery Act (please consult the location definitions).

 - Ask the victim or witness if they have reported or are going to report the crime to the police.
 Advise them that reporting an assault to the police does not commit them to filing charges.

 - The location of the crime must be reported.
 The building name or parking lot number should be given (the room number is not necessary).
 If the crime occurred on a street, a close address, the "100 Block" (i.e., the 2300 block of Telegraph) or the nearest cross streets should be given.

 - A brief description of the crime should be given.
 This is to determine exactly what crime has occurred.
 It is important to note any injuries sustained or weapons used.
 The victim should indicate it if they feel the crime occurred because of any prejudice (racial, sexual, ethnic, etc.) and what leads them to believe this.

 - Classify the crime by checking the appropriate box on the form.
 Consult the crime definitions for explanations of the listed crimes.
-If the crime reported does not fit any of the definitions, it is not reportable.
+If the crime reported does not fit any of the definitions on this page, it is not reportable.